Code-Institute-Submissions/DanniRonan-Danni-Frotography/readme.md

 ## Deployment

 The Danni Frotography website was deployed using a web hosting service.
-The project's code was pushed to a Git repository, and the website is accessible through its live URL.
+The project's code was pushed to a Git repository, and the website is accessible through its live URL here: [Danni Frotography Website](https://dannironan.github.io/Danni-Frotography/)

 ## Credits